lersi/edk2_project_template/README.md

 The EDK project is composed of packages.
 Each package is independent or is dependent on other packages.
 Package is composed of several modules.
-Each module can depend on another modules.
+Each module can depend on some other modules.

 Package is spcified by a `.dsc` file, which delares basic info like: